Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 }
 {{< / highlight >}}

-You can see that `desired_size` is set to `4`, which is because I chose to use `t2.micro` instances for this demo as they are free-tier elligable, but they also only provide max.
+You can see that `desired_size` is set to `4`, which is because I chose to use `t2.micro` instances for this demo as they are free-tier eligible, but they also only provide max.
 2 IP instances, which means you can only run 2 pods on each instance.

 Again, the node group requires an attached role in order to communicate with the pods running on it, which is setup as follows: